Skip to main content

 Low season

-From November to February, there are fewer tourists.
+From November to February, crowds thin considerably.
 Avoid April–June (Holy Week, Festival of Patios).

 Dress code